decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-07-modeling-the-adversary.md

 2. **Adaptive**: the adversary can decide dynamically as the protocol progresses who to corrupt based on what the adversary learns over time.
 There are three main sub-variants:
    1. *Strong Adaptive*: once the adversary asks to corrupt, the party is immediately corrupted.
 Moreover, messages sent from the party before corruption that have not yet arrived can be erased by the adversary.
 Some [lower bounds](https://users.cs.duke.edu/~kartik/papers/podc2019.pdf) only work in this model.
    2. *Adaptive*: once the adversary asks to corrupt, the party is immediately corrupted.
 Messages sent from the party before corruption cannot be erased (so will eventually arrive in asynchrony or in arrive in at most $\Delta$ time in synchrony).
    3. *Delayed Adaptive*: once the adversary asks to corrupt, the party is corrupted at the end of the round ($\Delta$ time in synchrony, or once the party decides to listen to a port in asynchrony).
+Often in this model is also critical that honest parties can [erase](https://eprint.iacr.org/2008/291.pdf) some information in order to get forward security.

 ### 4. Visibility
 The visibility is the power of the adversary to see the messages and the states of the non-corrupted parties.
 Again, there are two basic variants: